gsauthof/python-eti/README.md

 multicast market data packets, including the [DSCP][dscp] field in which the EOBI protocol encodes market data related information, as well.

+Another example is `pcapdump.py`, a simple PCAP to ETI/EOBI dumper.
+It pretty-prints EOBI/ETI packets from a PCAP file to stdout in a human-readable format.
+Note that for simplicity it assumes that ETI-TCP-packets just contain one complete ETI message which is usually the case, in practice.

 ## Protocol Descriptions